 Entrepreneurs Show Their Mettle

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »"What do you need MOST right now to stimulate your business?"
+Opinions expressed by Entrepreneur contributors are their own."What do you need MOST right now to stimulate your business?"
 This was last week's featured question on Entrepreneur Connect, and we got a lot of good responses.
 Confidence and certainty, some said.
 Sales and easier access to financing, said others.
 Clearly, things aren't right yet, but no one sounded defeated.

 This might be because entrepreneurs who have made it through the low point earlier this year have come out stronger.
 They're "battle-tested," to use a great adjective I recently heard used to describe small business owners.

 During a Business Matchmaking event in Orange County, Calif., I had a chance to speak with Hector Barreto, former head of the U.S. Small Business Administration; Ken Yancey, CEO of The SCORE Association; and Brian Burch, HP's director of SMB marketing.
 The overarching sentiment?
 Main Street will come out of the recession stronger than ever.

 Barreto, SBA administrator between 2001 and 2005, even thinks that the recession may ultimately be thought of something that was good for small business.
 "It's a very sobering wake-up call," he said.

 For instance, a few years ago, a conversation might go like this:

 SBA: You can save money by doing this.